-You can try to import the braces from the __future__ build-in module, but look what happens:
+You can try to import the braces from the __future__ build-in module if you can’t resist the temptation to use them, but look what happens:

 >>> from __future__ import braces SyntaxError: not a chance

 You can experience antigravity by Python coding, believe me!
-Just run the following code and see what happens:
+Just run the following code and see what appears on your screen:

 >>> import antigravity

 Is it possible to create a hash of infinity or a NaN value?
 In Python it is!

 Monty Python References

 The Name Python is an homage to the English comedy group Monty Python.
 Furthermore, the docs say that the language is named after the BBC show “Monty Python’s Flying Circus”.